Schwarber powers Cubs past White Sox

 After Willson Contreras drew a walk as the next batter, Schwarber hit a two-run, opposite-field home run to put the Cubs on top 3-1.

-The White Sox struck back on a booming home run by Abreu -- his 17th of the season -- to trim the deficit to 3-2 in the fourth.
+The White Sox struck back on a booming home run by Abreu to trim the deficit to 3-2 in the fourth.

+"Right now, the game is slowing down again (for him)," Maddon said.
+"His confidence is building."

 NOTES: The White Sox dealt LHP Dan Jennings to the Tampa Bay Rays for minor league 1B Casey Gillaspie.
 Jennings, 30, went 3-1 with a 3.45 ERA in 48 games for Chicago. ...
-Cubs OF Jon Jay remained in the game despite being hit in the helmet by a pitch in the sixth inning.
-Trainers met with Jay for several moments before determining that he was OK to keep playing. ...
+Cubs OF Jon Jay remained in the game despite being hit in the helmet by a pitch in the sixth inning. ...
 White Sox OF Avisail Garcia (sprained right thumb) was placed on the 10-day disabled list retroactive to July 26. ...
 Cubs OF Kyle Schwarber served as designated hitter for the second straight game. ...
 White Sox LHP Aaron Bummer made his major league debut in the eighth, and he allowed one run in one inning.
 The team purchased Bummer's contract from Triple-A Charlotte to fill Jennings' roster spot.